-The safety and security officer on duty is responsible for immediately notifying the director of safety and security of any situation that poses an immediate threat to the community.
-The director is responsible for immediately notifying the public information officer who is responsible for developing the content of the message to the community and sending the message using some or all of the below listed methods.
+The campus director is responsible for immediately notifying the community of any situation that poses an immediate threat to the community.
+The director may notify the public information officer who is responsible for developing the content of the message to the community and sending the message using some or all of the below listed methods.

-If marketing and communications staff receive information from other sources about a situation on campus that may cause an immediate threat to the SBU community, they are responsible for contacting the director of safety and security to confirm whether or not the department of safety and security or local law enforcement have responded to the incident.
+If marketing and communications staff receive information from other sources about a situation on campus that may cause an immediate threat to the SBU community, they are responsible for contacting the campus director.

-The director of safety and security and/or the public information officer will determine the content of the message and will use some or all of the systems described below to communicate the threat to the campus or to the appropriate segment of the campus, if the threat is limited to a particular building or segment of the population.
+The campus director and/or the public information officer will determine the content of the message and will use some or all of the systems described below to communicate the threat to the campus or to the appropriate segment of the campus, if the threat is limited to a particular building or segment of the population.

-As per the requirements of the law, safety and security and marketing and communications will, without delay take into account the safety of the community, determine the content of the notification, and initiate the notification system, unless issuing a notification will, in the judgment of the first responders (including, but not limited to: safety and security, local law enforcement, and/or fire and emergency medical services), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+As per the requirements of the law, the campus director and marketing and communications will, without delay take into account the safety of the community, determine the content of the notification, and initiate the notification system, unless issuing a notification will, in the judgment of the first responders (including, but not limited to: local law enforcement, and/or fire and emergency medical services), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.